 My last stop was Saugerties, NY, a quirky little downtown right by the Hudson River and again another downtown with a lot of charm and interesting architecture.
 It had not changed much since I visited and had lunch here seven years ago.
 The prices of everything have gone up significantly though over the years.

-Downtown Saugerties has a interesting vibe
+Downtown Saugerties has an interesting vibe.

 I drove through the downtown last when I went up to Cooperstown, NY back in October for my birthday and saw that there had been changes in several of the buildings.
 After my trip to Catskill, I made this my final stop of the day.